-- -p is equivalent to --algorithm=sha512 - -pp is equivalent to --algorithm=paranoid
+- -p is equivalent to --algorithm=paranoid

+- -P is equivalent to --algorithm=highway256

+- -PP is equivalent to --algorithm=metro256

+- -PP is equivalent to --algorithm=metro

 As you see, it just enables a certain duplicate detection algorithm to either use a stronger hash function or to do a byteby-byte comparison.
 While this might sound slow it's often only a few seconds slower than the default behaviour.